 If technical issues prevent the calculation or publication of CORRA on schedule, the Bank may postpone publication until 11:00 ET.
 If the publication is postponed, a message will be displayed on the CORRA webpage.
-If technical issues persist, preventing the Bank from calculating and publishing CORRA by 11:00 ET, CORRA will be set at the fallback rate.
+If technical issues persist, preventing the Bank from calculating and publishing CORRA using the standard methodology by 11:00 ET, CORRA will be set at the fallback rate.

 The Bank will republish CORRA and the corresponding statistics by 11:00 ET if it becomes aware before that time of significant errors that would impact the already-published CORRA for that day by at least one basis point.
 Revisions will be marked as such on the website.
 The Bank will republish CORRA only once on a given day.
 After the republication deadline of 11:00 ET has passed, no amendments will be made to CORRA or the corresponding statistics either on the day of publication or at any later date, even if the republication would result in a CORRA rate that deviated by more than one basis point.